And then there were seven…

-In the course of writing this post I watched a documentary about the film.
+In the course of writing this post, I watched a documentary about the events that occurred behind the scenes of this film.
 I learned that this cast spent more time in rehearsals than filming this film.
-The cast were given a second script about the scenes of what occurred in between those filmed scenes.
+The cast members each were given a second script about the scenes of what occurred in between those filmed scenes.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10